typusomega/geothe/readme.md

 Event driven systems use events as their main communication channels.
 Events are basically facts about things that happend in the system.
 Naturally, events are immutable, they are facts.
 This is why having an append-only event log in an event driven system seems to make sense.

-Goethe does not put any constraints on the events you want to be flowing through your system, and you will find a lot of good advise like in the [CloudEvents Spec](https://github.com/cloudevents/spec).
+Goethe does not put any constraints on the events you want to be flowing through your system, and you will find a lot of good advice like in the [CloudEvents Spec](https://github.com/cloudevents/spec).
 We consider events as plain old byte arrays, for you to have the complete freedom about what you are doing.

 #### Cursors